USS N-1: Service history

-Reporting for duty to Commander, First Naval District, the submarine began her first patrol on 23 June by hunting for a U-boat reported in the vicinity of Cape Cod.
-After an intensive but fruitless search, N-1 continued her patrol off the New England coast.
+Reporting for duty to Commander, First Naval District, the submarine began her first patrol on 23 June 1918, by hunting for a U-boat reported in the vicinity of Cape Cod.
+After an intensive search, N-1 continued her patrol off the New England coast.
 For the remainder of the war and until early 1922, N-1 continued her operations in the area from New London to Bar Harbor.

 Placed in reduced commission on 1 May 1922, N-1 became a training submarine for the Submarine School, New London.
 She continued this duty until ordered to Philadelphia Navy Yard on 9 December 1925.
-Arriving at Philadelphia, Pennsylvania, on 18 December, she was decommissioned on 30 April 1926.
-Struck from the Naval Vessel Register on 18 December 1930, N-1 was scrapped in early 1931.